tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 * Ask students to define what support vector machines are.

   * **Answer:** Data points that exist closest to the hyperplane.
-These points are used to help identify the position and orientation of the hyperplane, and they care called support vectors.
+These points are used to help identify the position and orientation of the hyperplane, and they are called support vectors.

 * A parameter named `kernel` is used when creating an SVM model.
 What does this parameter do?